ICanBoogie/ICanBoogie/README.md

+### Cloning the repository

+The package is [available on GitHub](https://github.com/ICanBoogie/ICanBoogie), its repository can be cloned with the following command line:

+	$ git clone git://github.com/ICanBoogie/ICanBoogie.git

-## Tests
+## Documentation

-To run the test suite, you need [composer](http://getcomposer.org/) and [PHPUnit](http://www.phpunit.de/manual/current/en/).
-First install the required packages with the `make install` command, then run the test suite with `make test`.
+The documentation for the package and its dependencies can be generated with the `make doc` command.
+The documentation is generated in the `docs` directory using [ApiGen](http://apigen.org/).
+The package directory can later by cleaned with the `make clean` command.

+The documentation for the complete framework is also available online: <http://icanboogie.org/docs/>